 You can be very creative when choosing the official name of your LLC, but there are a few rules you have to follow.
 In general, your LLC’s name needs to:

 Although you have a lot of freedom when choosing an official business name, it can be hard to lock down a name that’s not already in use by another entrepreneur.
-While you prepare your Articles of Organization, we can check that the LLC name you want is available and reserve it for you with our Business Name Reservation Service.

 The State of Louisiana wants to know why you’re starting your LLC, and you need to let the state know on your Articles of Organization.
 You can be very specific when stating the purpose of your LLC, or you can simply state that your purpose is to engage in any activities that are lawful for limited liability companies.

 When you start your LLC, you need to let the state know how long the LLC will run.
 If you don’t have a specific end date in mind for the duration of your LLC, you can tell the state that your LLC will run in perpetuity.